ATTENTION: If you have an older nestling that has tried unsuccessfully to

 - Young of open-nesting songbirds often leave their nests as early as day 12-14.

-- Cavity-nesting species like Tree Swallows typically stay in the nest longer.
+- Some cavity-nesting species like Tree Swallows may stay in the nest longer.

 - Tree Swallows fledge about day 18 or 19 if good weather and feeding conditions have permitted rapid nestling development.